Stevenish Career Management Center

 - Special speaker events held during scheduled classes

-The SCMC’s calendar of events lists the various career events offered throughout the academic year.
+The SCMC Events Calendar [PDF] lists the various career events offered throughout the academic year.

 The Stevenish Career Management Center is committed to working with GSOM alumni by providing career development resources and networking opportunities throughout the stages of your career to ensure your continued success.
 The SCMC is the bridge for you to get from your current career to the one you envision.
 Schedule an appointment in-person or by phone with one of the center’s staff to discuss your career needs.